vyome-sharma/quick-unzip/README.md

 The libray has shown to reduce the time spent during extraction of a zip file by a great extent.
 Numbers below
 Zip Files smaller than 1 GB   -   40%-45% improvement
-Zip Files larger than 1 GB    -   93%-100% improvement
+Zip Files larger than 1 GB    -   95%-103% improvement

+Dependencies:
+commons-compress-1.1x.jar or higher

 Sample Program: